dwyl/product-roadmap/README.md

 is that they can make us feel _worse_ about our time-management and don't actually _help_ us move _forward_!
+And in the case of the Beyonce quote it's an outright lie.
+She has an _army_ of people helping her get the most out of her day.
+The rest of us don't have personal assitants and entourages of people to help us maximise our time.
+The rest of us need a _system_!

 Each person has their own _reasons_ for not having enough time,